debasishbai/Google-Distance-Matrix--python/README.md

     Enter origins: bangalore, chennai
     Enter destinations: delhi, kolkata, mumbai

+The output displays the total distance (in km), average duration, live traffic (real time).
 Have a look at the sample screenshot.

 To make a request you need to have an API Key which you can get from https://developers.google.com/maps/documentation/distance-matrix/